 - WSU has not created nor retained any jobs specifically as a result of this award.

 - WSU has not awarded any subcontracts or subgrants related to this award.

-- Management of the CARES Act grant funds is a team effort; the Vice President for Finance and Administration authorizes expenses to this award, while partners in the Controller’s Office and Sponsored Programs Services review, process and help ensure the use of these funds comply with applicable regulations and policies.
+- Management of HEERF funds is a team effort; the Vice President for Finance and Administration authorizes expenses to this award, while partners in the Controller’s Office and Sponsored Programs Services review, process and help ensure the use of these funds comply with applicable regulations and policies.
 Decisions related to the use of this award are made in consultation with WSU’s Executive Policy Group, as part of the COVID-19 Incident Command Structure.
 All employees involved in expending and accounting for funds are trained and follow WSU BPPM 10.04, related to Internal Controls.

 Quarterly Reporting Forms: